AustralianSDAF/s1_preproc/insar_processing/README.md

 3. Configure `config.py` as required
 4. Run main.py to download, pre-screen and process your products.
   `python main.py`
-NOTE: You will require significant computing resources for this to run without encountering memory issues.

 ___
 ## Output Product Information
 DEM Products